Masoud Bakheet

-Masoud Bakheet (مسعود بخيت; born 5 January 1992) is a Saudi Arabian professional footballer who plays as a right back for Al-Riyadh.
+Masoud Bakheet (مسعود بخيت; born 5 January 1992) is a Saudi Arabian professional footballer who plays as a right back for Al-Wehda.

 Club career

 Bakheet started his career with Hetten coming through the youth ranks before being promoted to the first team.
-On June 25, 2015, Bakheet joined Al-Nahda.
+On June 25, 2015, Bakhit joined Al-Nahda.
 He spent a year at the club before signing for Al-Hazem.
 With Al-Hazem, he helped the club achieve promotion to the Pro League.
 On 13 January 2022, Bakheet joined Ohod.
 On 16 June 2022, Bakheet joined Al-Riyadh.
+On 10 June 2023, Bakheet joined Al-Jabalain.
+In September 2025, Bakheet joined Al-Wehda.